igzJoseAntonioGil/IntroduccionAngularJS/README.md

 Al usar un controlador con "ng-controller", Angular creará una nueva instancia de dicho controlador.
 Se creará un nuevo "child scope" que estará disponible en la función constructora y se podrá inyectar como $scope.

 WIP:
-		If the controller has been attached using the controller as syntax then the controller instance will be assigned to a property on the new scope.
+		If the controller has been attached using the "controller as" syntax then the controller instance will be assigned to a property on the new scope.

 		Use controllers to: